-Potentially Significant Impact Less Than Significant with New Mitigation Incorporated Less Than Significant Impact No Impact ould the Project: If located in or near state responsibility are eas or lands classified as very high fire hazard severity ZOI nes, would the project: T T T a) Substantially impair an adopted emergency response plan or emergency \bowtie evacuation plan? ь) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, \bowtie pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides as a result of runoff post-fire slope instability or drainage changes?
+Potentially Significant Impact Less Than Significant with New Mitigation Incorporated Less Than Significant Impact No Impact ould the Project: If located in or near state /erity zones, would the project: responsibility ar eas or lands classifie ed as very high fir re hazard a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides as a result of runoff post-fire slope instability or drainage changes?

-- a, b, d) No Impact.
+a, b, d) No Impact.
 The proposed acquisition and continued operation of the existing landfills would not result in any new ignition sources or otherwise, and no changes to operations are considered which would increase the risk of wildfire above existing conditions.
 Financial assurance mechanisms are required for the Landfills, through non-water release corrective cost estimates that include wildfire damage to the Landfills as a potential causal event.
-The Landfills are mostly devoid of vegetation and thus should reduce fire risk due to lack of combustible material at the project locations. - c) Less Than Significant Impact.
+The Landfills are mostly devoid of vegetation and thus should reduce fire risk due to lack of combustible material at the project locations.

+c) Less Than Significant Impact.
 Installation of new waterlines in easements to connect the town water supply wells to the Independence and Lone Pine Landfills are not anticipated to cause significant impacts to the environment.
-The limited use of groundwater from the town water supply wells on-site at the Independence and Lone Pine Landfills will not impact regional supply wells or LADWP production wells.
+The limited use of groundwater from the town water supply wells on-site at the Independence and Lone Pine Landfills will-would not impact regional supply wells or LADWP production wells.